 Best cheap laptops for under £500 [updated]

-Our annual PC reliability survey showed the majority of people spend between £300 and £600 on laptops.
-This ‘buyers sweet spot’ should offer good quality screen, plenty of storage space and a reasonably speedy processor.
+Our annual PC reliability survey revealed that most people spend between £300 and £600 on laptops.
+Models that fall within this ‘sweet spot’ should offer a decent screen, plenty of storage space and a reasonably speedy processor.
 Everything you need for everyday tasks like web browsing, watching a movie or working with Microsoft Office.

 But how do you pick the best laptop at the right price?
-Read on for five of our top laptop performers costing under £500.
+Read on for five decent laptops that cost under £500.

-Although the Flex 14 isn’t a full tablet/laptop convertible – the screen doesn’t detach – it comes pretty close to one.
-The rotating hinge allows you to flick its 14-inch touchscreen from a regular clamshell position to a standing one, which is useful for watching films or Skype.
+Although the Flex 15D isn’t a full tablet/laptop convertible – the screen doesn’t detach – it comes pretty close to one.
+The rotating hinge allows you to flick its 15-inch touchscreen from a regular clamshell position to a standing one, which is useful for Skype or watching films.

-Unfortunately, the display doesn’t rotate fully backwards to go flat and demonstrates a noticeable wobble in ‘stand mode’.
-This means the Flex’s versatility can only stretch so far – as you’d expect for a laptop of this price.
+Unfortunately, the display doesn’t fold fully backwards and demonstrates a noticeable wobble in ‘stand mode’.
+This means the Flex’s versatility can only stretch so far – as you might expect for a laptop at this price.

-Find out if the Lenovo IdeaPad Flex 14 impressed our experts for battery life and sound in our full review.
+Find out if the Lenovo IdeaPad Flex 15D impressed our experts for screen quality and ease of use in our full review.

-Despite a solid build quality, compromises have been made to meet the £309 price point.
-The Satellite’s battery lasted just four hours when watching video, and its keyboard keys are small and fiddly to use.
+Despite a solid build quality, compromises have been made to meet the £279 price point.
+The Satellite’s battery lasted just four hours when watching video, and you’ll get even less use out of it if you want to browse the web.

 Is this laptop a hot bargain or a little undercooked?
 Read our Toshiba Satellite NB10t-A-101 review to find out if it’s the right device for you.

-Samsung ATIV Book 9 Lite – best for portability
+Samsung ATIV Book 9 Lite – for portability

 A portable laptop that’s ideal for students, the Samsung ATIV Book 9 Lite has a trim 13.3-inch screen and weights in at just 1.5kg.
-This means you can easily tuck it into a rucksack if you want your computing to go.
+This means you can easily tuck it into a rucksack for computing on the go.

-Battery life isn’t bad either, offering a smidge over five hours web browsing when surfing over wi-fi.
-Due to the Book 9’s slim design it doesn’t offer a great selection of connections and you’ll have to make do with only two USB ports, and the adapters required for ethernet and HDMI.
+Battery life isn’t bad, either – you’ll get a smidge over five hours of web browsing when surfing over wi-fi.
+Due to the Book 9’s slim design it doesn’t offer a great selection of connections – you’ll have to make do with only two USB ports, and the adapters required for ethernet and HDMI.

 Read our Samsung ATIV Book 9 Lite review for its full test lab verdict.

-Featuring a 15.6-inch screen with a good 1,366×768 resolution, this Asus laptop is an excellent budget choice for movie lovers.
-Plus, its built-in SonicMaster speakers offer better sound than you’d expect for a laptop of this price.
+Featuring a 15.6-inch screen with a good 1,366×768 resolution, this Asus laptop is an excellent budget choice for movie-lovers.
+Plus, its built-in SonicMaster speakers offer better sound than you’d expect for a laptop at this price.

 Sadly, the Asus doesn’t hold up well when transported away from a mains power supply, with battery life when playing video less than three and a half hours.